Igor Thiago

-Igor Thiago Nascimento Rodrigues (born 26 June 2001), known as Igor Thiago or just Thiago, is a Brazilian professional footballer who plays as a forward for club Brentford.
+Igor Thiago Nascimento Rodrigues (born 26 June 2001), known simply as Igor Thiago (/pt-BR/), is a Brazilian professional footballer who plays as a striker for club Brentford and the Brazil national team.

 Early life

-Born in Gama, administrative region of Brasília, Thiago was 13 years old when he lost his father, and supported his street-cleaner mother María Diva by working in construction as a bricklayer, odd-jobbing at fairs, and by handing out flyers.
+Igor Thiago was born in Gama, Federal District, and was 13 years old when he lost his father, and supported his street-cleaner mother María Diva by working in construction as a bricklayer, odd-jobbing at fairs, and by handing out flyers.

 He did not consider a career in football, but began playing at Gremio Ocidental, where his brother was already a player.
-He started playing futsal and had trials at several teams before joining the under-17 team of Verê, from the interior of Paraná.
-He later joined Cruzeiro's academy.
+He started playing futsal and had trials at several teams before joining the under-17 team of Verê, from the interior of Paraná, when he was sixteen.
+He later joined Cruzeiro's academy in 2019.

 Club career

 Cruzeiro

 On 22 January 2020, Thiago made his professional debut as an 18-year-old when he started for Cruzeiro in their Campeonato Mineiro match against Boa Esporte.

 During his three years with the club, Thiago scored 10 goals in 64 appearances.